 “You can cross the border here,” he said, pointing to a bend on a windy line that meandered from east to west on the map.
 “It was once a river, but hasn’t flowed since the Climate Catastrophe.”

 The group winced collectively at the mention of the human-induced epoch.
-The Climate Catastrophe had wrought so much pain and misery on them individually.
-And on the world.
+The Climate Catastrophe had wrought so much pain and misery on them and on the world.

 The smugger traced his finger along the line to another bend.
 “Someone will need to climb the far bank here and tie the rope for the others.
 Leave no trace of your crossing, including the rope,” the smuggler warned.
 “If you evade the border patrols and drones, head to the nearby hills, and stay there for two nights in the caves in the hillsides.”